Welcome to Alabama

 It’s all about enjoying the food and real Southern hospitality in Alabama.
 Dining options range from slick modern restaurants to unpretentious local diners.
 For a traditional ‘Alabama menu’ start the day with cheesy grits, grab some shrimp tacos for lunch and finish with fried green tomatoes, a juicy steak and a thick slice of warm peach cobbler.

 If you are travelling to Alabama for its home-grown music there are venues across the state playing jazz, blues and country – whether it’s in a packed juke joint or a sophisticated city bar.
 You can even try a spirit-filled Sunday morning church service at the Sixteen Street Baptist Church in Birmingham to experience a gospel choir where everyone gets out of their seats!
-Music lovers should also head north to Muscle Shoals and Fame Recording Studio, a name you may have heard mentioned in Lynyrd Skynyrd's Sweet Home Alabama and featured in the Muscle Shoals Music Documentary, showing in the UK now.
+Music lovers should also head north to Muscle Shoals and Fame Recording Studio, a name you may have heard mentioned in Lynyrd Skynyrd's Sweet Home Alabama and featured in the Muscle Shoals Music Documentary, available on DVD now.

 Alabama is awash with history, it was the birthplace of the Confederacy and the American Civil Rights Movement.
 Architecture reflects it's cultural influences from the French, Spanish and British.
 There is fascinating Native American history here too.

 Choose an Alabama itinerary that suits you from our fly-drive section.
 Perhaps you need to keep the kids entertained, you want to enjoy vibrant cities, an adventure off the beaten track or kick back and relax on the beach and enjoy the sunshine or golf....Alabama has it all!

 Bordered by Tennessee to the north, Florida to the south, Georgia to the east and Mississippi to the west, Alabama is the physical heart and the cultural soul of the Deep South and an essential part of any fly-drive holiday to the Deep South region.